Samsung, pension fund raided as South Korean probe widens

-South Korean prosecutors investigating a corruption scandal surrounding the country's president and her friend raided on Wednesday a unit of the country's largest business group, Samsung, and the national pension fund, as public outrage grows over Samsung's alleged link with the scandal.
+South Korean prosecutors investigating a corruption scandal surrounding the country's president and her friend raided a unit of the country's largest business group, Samsung, and the national pension fund on Wednesday, as public outrage grows over Samsung's alleged link to the scandal.

-Officials at Samsung Group and National Pension Service confirmed investigators visited their offices in Seoul.
+An official at the Seoul Central District Prosecutors' Office said investigators seized documents, computer hard drives and other materials at Samsung Group's corporate strategy office in Seoul and at the National Pension Service's offices in Seoul and its headquarters in Jeonju.
+The official declined to be named, citing office policies.

-The Investment Management Office of the world's third-largest pension fund was the target of the raid, according to an NPS official who declined to be named, citing office rules.
+The targets of the raids included the NPS' Investment Management Office, according to an NPS official who also declined to be named.

-Samsung spokeswoman Lim Bomi declined to say which Samsung department was raided.
+Samsung spokeswoman Lim Bomi confirmed that investigators raided the company but declined to comment further.

-Prosecutors at the Seoul Central District Prosecutors' Office did not return calls seeking comment.
+The raids took place as the political fallout from the scandal continued to grow after prosecutors charged Choi Soon-sil, President Park Geun-hye's long-time friend, and two presidential aides on suspicion of interfering with state affairs and bullying companies, including Samsung, into giving tens of millions of dollars to foundations and businesses Choi controlled.

-The raids took place as the political fallout from the scandal continued to grow after prosecutors charged Choi Soon-sil, President Park Geun-hye's long-time friend, and two of Park's top aides.
+The presidential office said Wednesday that two other officials, the justice minister and senior presidential secretary for civil affairs, had offered to resign.
+The resignation offers, if approved, could deal a further blow to Park, who has already been forced to fire eight presidential advisers since the scandal exploded.
+Park has refused to meet prosecutors who said she conspired in criminal activities with the confidante.

-Also Wednesday, South Korea's presidential office said the justice minister and senior presidential secretary for civil affairs had offered to resign.
-The president has not accepted their resignation offers, it said.
-Park has been refusing to meet prosecutors who said she conspired in criminal activities with the confidante and she need to be questioned.
+While Park faces mounting calls to resign over the scandal, public anger toward Samsung has also been simmering because of its alleged links with Choi.

-While Park faces mounting calls to resign over the scandal, public anger has also been simmering toward Samsung as well because of its alleged links with Choi.
+It is not the first time Samsung has been raided by prosecutors investigating the scandal.
+Top Samsung executives, including Samsung chairman's son Lee Jae-yong, were questioned by prosecutors earlier this month, along with other top South Korean business executives.
+Other Samsung companies have been raided during the probe.

-It is not the first time Samsung has been raided by prosecutors investigating the scandal, and South Korean reports say that the simultaneous raids of Samsung and the pension fund showed that the investigation was expanding to the contentious Samsung merger.
+But the fact that the target of the latest raid was Samsung Group's corporate strategy office indicates that Samsung might be deeply involved in the scandal.
+Samsung established the office in December 2010 to support affiliates and help improve synergies among various Samsung companies.
+But in reality the unit, headed by Lee's mentor, served as a control tower that oversees key corporate decisions.

 South Korea's Yonhap news agency reported earlier that prosecutors were looking into whether the presidential office played a role in the pension service's vote to support the controversial merger of two Samsung companies last year.